skramm/gift-for-html/README.md

 ## How does this thing work ?

-The main script just calls 3 awk scripts:
+The main bash script just calls 3 awk scripts:
  * the first one processes all the lines inside code blocs (`<pre>`,`</pre>` tags)
  * the second one processes inline code (`<code>`,`</code>` tags)
  * the third one processes the "expected answers" part of the question